renerocksai/renerocksai.stow/README.md

 # What to install

+I have put all this in a nixos config.
+See [NixOS](nixos.md) for how I install my system.

-Eventually, we will go down the ansible route.
+Eventually, we might go down the ansible route.

 ## Essentials